scottyler89/umap_tsne_experiment/README.md

    - For each true dimension, redundant dimensions were added.
 These dimensions were seeded from the true data but had noise introduced, which was controlled by a specified standard deviation ratio (`sd_ratio`).

 2. **Dimension Reduction**:
-   - For each noise level, dimensionality was reduced using two popular methods: t-SNE and UMAP.
+   - For each noise level, dimensionality was reduced using some popular linear & non-linear methods: PCA, NMF, t-SNE, UMAP, and SOM.
    - The reduced dimensions were then visualized against the true dimensions to observe the effects of noise.

 3. **Intrinsic Dimensionality Estimation**: